ohdsi-studies/MddAfterBbValidation/README.md

 Technology
 ==========
-  MddAfterBbVal is an R package.
+  MddAfterBbValidation is an R package.

 System Requirements
 ===================